CLSherrod/clsherrod.github.io/_pages/about.md

 ### Offline Activities
 He enjoys listening to music, playing the Native American flute, creating art, and spending time with his wife, embracing a slower, more connected way of living.

-You can also experience his art at [Chr1stopher.com](https://Chr1stopher.com).
+You can also experience [his art](https://christophersherrod.com/chr1stopher).

 ### Stay Connected
 Want to stay in the loop?
 Goto my [Hello page](/hello).